c-st/auto_areas/README.md

 - if there is one or more motion sensors assigned to a room, all of them are used to determine if the room is currently occupied
 - the lights in this room should be turned on if presence is detected
+- additionally the lights should only be turned on if the illuminance is below a threshold
 - once no presence is detected anymore, the lights should turn off again

 To achieve this, without this component, it would be necessary to set up [automations](https://www.home-assistant.io/docs/automation/) for all sensors and lights for each of the areas.